tu-darmstadt-ros-pkg/robo_trace/robo_trace_evaluation/README.md

 # RoboTrace Evaluation
-This repository contains the source for evaluating RoboTrace.
+This repository contains the source files for evaluating RoboTrace.

 ## Dependencies And Setup
 As stated in the main repository, RoboTrace was developed for ROS `melodic`.
 Consequently, it is also mandatory  running this evaluation code.
 Besides this, the following additional dependecies must be also installed: